nachocortes02/Hw02/README.md

-# testThis is a trial
+# This is a trial